xarey0629/in-memory-database/README.md

 ### 3. Other things to know
 - A hashmap-based data structure **tuple** contributes a lot, details explained in class **Tuple**.
 The tuple contains most required information to match extracted join condition, which relieves pressure of other components in the system to tracing necessary information.
 - The operating mechanism of this database system is explained by the comments anywhere.
+- **All variable and function names are given as clearly as possible to reduce the redundancy of comments and explanation.
+For instance, I suppose a function is clear enough to understand by their names if it doesn't have much explanation.**